VasilisKalyvas/WordListGenerator-Reactjs/README.md

  I build this app to help me create a JSON File with an Array of words and id for each word.
- I will use this JSON File to generate a words List for a Wordle-Clone.
+ I will use this JSON File to generate a list of words for a Wordle-Clone.

  For this Project I used the package 'an-array-of-english-words'